The Polytope of Optimal Approximate Designs: Extending the Selection of Informative Experiments: Examples

 For $k=4$, the dimension of $\Upsilon_*$ is $t=9$, and there are $\ell=32$ VODs, all isomorphic to \begin{small}

 \end{small}

 The support points form a $4 \times 4$ Hadamard matrix.
 In fact, the uniform design on the rows of any Hadamard matrix of order $4$ is a VOD and the support vectors of any VOD form a Hadamard matrix of order $4$.
 These $32$ VODs are the absolutely minimal optimal designs.
-They can be combined to construct exact optimal designs of sizes $N=4K$, $K \in \mathbb{N}$.
+They can be combined to construct exact optimal designs of sizes $N=4K$, $K \in \NN$.

-For $k=5$ the dimension of $\Upsilon_*$ is $t=21$, and there are as many as $\ell=35328$ VODs.
+For $k=5$, the dimension of $\Upsilon_*$ is $t=21$, and there are as many as $\ell=35328$ VODs.
 Of these, $2560$ are uniform designs on an $8$-point support (i.e., they are exact of size $N=8$) and $32678$ are nonuniform, supported on $11$ points ($N=12$).
-They can be used to construct exact optimal designs of sizes $N=4K$ for $K \in \mathbb{N}$, $K \geq 2$.
+They can be used to construct exact optimal designs of sizes $N=4K$ for $K \in \NN$, $K \geq 2$.

-For $k=6$, the dimension of $\Upsilon_*$ is $t=48$; for this size of the problem, the enumeration of the VODs was prohibitive for our computer equipment.
+For $k=6$, the size of the maximum optimal support is $d=64$, the problem rank is $s=16$ and the dimension of $\Upsilon_*$ is $t=48$; for this size of the problem, the enumeration of the VODs was prohibitive for our computer equipment.

-\textbf{Cost-minimizing designs.} As mentioned in Section \ref{sec:Applications}, the list of all VODs allows us to completely describe the class of linear-cost minimizing designs.
-Consider model \eqref{mod:CBW} with $k=5$ factors and assume that the cost of the trial in $\y \in \{-1,+1\}^5$ is $c=an_-+bn_+$, $a<b$, where $n_-$ is the number of levels $-1$ and $n_+$ is the number of levels $+1$ in $\y$.
+\textbf{Designs minimizing a linear cost.} As mentioned in Section \ref{subsub:cost}, the list of all VODs allows us to completely describe the class of linear-cost minimizing optimal designs.
+Consider Model \eqref{mod:CBW} with $k=5$ factors and assume that the cost of the trial in $\y \in \{-1,+1\}^5$ is $c=an_-+bn_+$, with any $a<b$, where $n_-$ is the number of levels $-1$ and $n_+$ is the number of levels $+1$ in $\y$.
 It is a matter of simple enumeration to determine that the VOD \begin{small}

 \end{small} minimizes this cost, as does any of the $4$ VODs that can be obtained from \eqref{eq:mincostA} by relabeling the factors.
 However, the VOD \begin{small}